Milan and Lake Como

 And Milan's immense train station thunders fascism.
 Every time I pass through I imagine the rush the fascists must have felt on the day in 1931 when the grand renovations of this station were unveiled.
 It's designed to make you feel small...too small to question Mussolini and his government's right wing agenda.

-Mussolini's excesses also led to the bombing of Milan in WWII.
+Mussolini's excesses also led to the bombing of Milan in World War II.
 But Milan rose again.
 The 1959 Pirelli Tower was a trendsetter.
 Today, Milan is dynamic and a commercial powerhouse.

 The statues on the tips of the many spires seem so relaxed — like they're just hanging out, waiting for their big day.
 The fanciful gargoyles, functioning as drain spouts, are especially imaginative.
 The church is a good example of the flamboyant, or "flame like," overdone final stage of Gothic.